daniOrtiz11/car-pooling/README.md

 # Table booking API using Go

-The purpose of this API is to provide table-occupancy service as people arrive at the restaurant.
+The purpose of this API is to provide a table-occupancy service as people arrive at the restaurant.
 The API is built with Go and PostgreSQL.

-In this service we assume that groups of diners arrive at the restaurant and have to be assigned a table.
-On the other hand, the tables have a number of seats available.
+In this service, we assume that groups of diners arrive at the restaurant and have to be assigned a table.
+On the other hand, the tables have several seats available.
 So if a table has enough seats available it could accommodate a group of customers.

 People requests tables in groups of 1 to 6.
 People in the same group want to eat on the same table.
 You can take any group at any table that has enough empty seats for them.
 If it's not possible to accommodate them, they're willing to wait until there's a table available for them.
 Once a table is available for a group that is waiting, they should eat.

 Once they get a table assigned, they will eat until they leave the restaurant, you cannot ask them to sit at another table (i.e. you cannot swap them to another table to make space for another group).
 In terms of fairness: groups are served in the order they arrive, but they eat opportunistically.

-For example: a group of 6 is waiting for a table and there are 4 empty seats at a table for 6; if a group of 2 requests a table you may take them in the table for 6 but only if you have nowhere else to make them eat.
+For example, a group of 6 is waiting for a table and there are 4 empty seats at a table for 6; if a group of 2 requests a table you may take them in the table for 6 but only if you have nowhere else to make them eat.
 This may mean that the group of 6 waits a long time, possibly until they become frustrated and leave the restaurant.

 ## API